Domestic and international air travel approval and booking processes, May 2022

-Should there be any unavoidable cost increases between approval and when the booking occurs re-approval will no longer be needed.
-However, any scope change to the original travel request such as an additional route, additional accommodation, different class of travel, etc will still require your applicable VCAG member to re-approve.
+Should there be any unavoidable cost increases between approval and when the booking occurs, re-approval will not be needed.
+However, any scope change to the original travel request such as an additional route, additional accommodation, different class of travel, will require re-approval by your applicable approval authority.Sharon van Turnhout

 Chief Financial Officer